tcrz/Eat_Right/README.md

 <h1>Eat Right</h1>
-<p>Eat Right is an application that is a calorie counter and also recipe viewing and submitting app.</p>
+<p>Eat Right is an application that is a calorie counter and also recipe viewing and submitting app.
+When we are brainstorming about what project to make, We tried to focus on projects that would be useful to anyone who used it regardless of their background or age.
+We wanted to the project to have a purpose and We felt this could be a useful project.
+We have always been an advocate of eating and staying healthy, this project felt as an opportunity to help solve a problem related to what We have an interest in.
+Everybody loves food, everybody eats but is everybody aware of their daily calorie intake or how many calories are contained in what they eat?
+Probably not.
+Not knowing this information means you are going to be eating way above your calorie limit or way below, neither of which is great for your health.
+This project seeked to solve that problem, provide useful food information and also healthy food recipes from around the world.</p>
 <p>Here we will discuss on how the app works.
 We will describe the step by step.
 So Hop on board and lets Begin.</p>

 ## Running the app